databrickslabs/ucx/CONTRIBUTING.md

 You can find an example of how mixins are used with `StatementExecutionExt`.
 There's a specific example of how to make something work with the WorkspaceClient using `StatementExecutionExt`.
 This example can help you understand how mixins work in practice.

+Favoring standard libraries over external dependencies, especially in specific contexts like Databricks, is a best practice in software development.
+There are several reasons why this approach is encouraged.
+Standard libraries are typically well-vetted, thoroughly tested, and maintained by the official maintainers of the programming language or platform.
+This ensures a higher level of stability and reliability.
+External dependencies, especially lesser-known or unmaintained ones, can introduce bugs, security vulnerabilities, or compatibility issues that can be challenging to resolve.
+Adding external dependencies increases the complexity of your codebase.
+Each dependency may have its own set of dependencies, potentially leading to a complex web of dependencies that can be difficult to manage.
+This complexity can lead to maintenance challenges, increased risk, and longer build times.
+External dependencies can pose security risks.
+If a library or package has known security vulnerabilities and is widely used, it becomes an attractive target for attackers.
+Minimizing external dependencies reduces the potential attack surface and makes it easier to keep your code secure.
+Relying on standard libraries enhances code portability.
+It ensures your code can run on different platforms and environments without being tightly coupled to specific external dependencies.
+This is particularly important in settings like Databricks, where you may need to run your code on different clusters or setups.
+External dependencies may have their versioning schemes and compatibility issues.
+When using standard libraries, you have more control over versioning and can avoid conflicts between different dependencies in your project.
+Fewer external dependencies mean faster build and deployment times.
+Downloading, installing, and managing external packages can slow down these processes, especially in large-scale projects or distributed computing environments like Databricks.
+External dependencies can be abandoned or go unmaintained over time.
+This can lead to situations where your project relies on outdated or unsupported code.
+When you depend on standard libraries, you have confidence that the core functionality you rely on will continue to be maintained and improved.

+While minimizing external dependencies is essential, exceptions can be made case-by-case.
+There are situations where external dependencies are justified, such as when a well-established and actively maintained library provides significant benefits, like time savings, performance improvements, or specialized functionality unavailable in standard libraries.

 ## Code Organization

 When writing code, divide it into two main parts: **Components for API Interaction** and **Components for Business Logic**.